India staring at power crisis after rains hit coal movement, generation at pvt plants down | Headlines

 ''More water is required in the last stage of harvesting and if it is denied, fields would dry up and farmers stand to lose,'' Andhra Pradesh Chief Minister Y.S.
 Jagan Mohan Reddy said in a letter to the Prime Minister.

-In Odisha, the industry was facing coal shortage and had petitioned the state government to ensure adequate supply of the fuel.
+In Odisha, the industry was facing coal shortage and have petitioned the state government to ensure adequate supply of the fuel.

 The crisis facing states has been in the making for months.
 As India's economy picked up after a deadly second wave of Covid-19, demand for power rose sharply.
 Electricity consumption has jumped almost 17 per cent in the last two months alone when compared to the same period in 2019.